cavtools/cav/examples/chat/README.md

 The structure of this example is meant to serve as a starting point when creating any moderately complex project, such as a chat server.

-No third-party dependencies were used.

 ### Assets

 The `assets/` directory is served with an `assets()` endpoint on the main app.
-We could serve the CSS as static strings on the main app router if we wanted, but this would cause the server to reload on every CSS change, which is annoying in practice.
+We could serve the CSS as static strings on the main app if we wanted, but this would cause the server to reload on every CSS change, which is annoying.

-Assets aren't served on the room app because if they were, users who log into multiple rooms would need to download multiple copies of the same asset.
-The room CSS would be served at `/:roomId/room.css`, so each room gets its own copy of the same stylesheet.
-Serving the CSS at `/room.css` (in the main app) requires only a single cached stylesheet.
+Assets aren't served on the room app because, if they were, users who log into multiple rooms would need to download multiple copies of the same asset.
+The room CSS would be served at `/:roomId/room.css`, therefore each room would get its own copy of the same stylesheet.
+Serving the CSS at `/room.css` (on the main app) requires only a single cached stylesheet shared between every room.

 ### Modules